openmediavault/openmediavault-docs/features.rst

 **Groups:** Create and manage custom groups.
 System groups cannot be manipulated here.

 **Shared Folders:** Simple shared folder administration.
 Within this section is also possible to assign ACLs and/or privileges to the shared folders.
+Snapshots can be taken manually or via scheduled tasks for shared folders that are located on BTRFS file systems.

 Services
 --------